Skip to content

 Appeal your property’s valuation band

-If you believe that your home should be placed in a lower band, you can appeal via the Valuation Office Agency.
+If you believe that your home should be placed in a lower band, you can appeal via the VOA.
+Further information explaining the process for challenging your council tax band and some common questions can be found on the VOA website.

 Contact us - Council tax